 How to Prevent Your Dog from Eating Philodendron?

-- You can combine coffee grounds with citrus fruit juice and use the mixture in the plant’s soil as dogs hate the pungent aroma.
+- Combine coffee grounds with citrus fruit juice and use the mixture in the plant’s soil, as dogs dislike the aroma.

 - Fence the plant section to safeguard your plant from your canine friend.

 - Surround the Philodendrons with spiky twigs or thorny roses to keep the dogs and pets at a safe distance.